MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/use-call-analytics-to-troubleshoot-poor-call-quality.md

 f1keywords: None
 ms.custom:
 - Reporting
-description: "Use Call Analytics details about devices, networks, and connectivity to troubleshoot user problems with Skype for Business calls and meetings."
+description: "Use Call Analytics details about devices, networks, and connectivity to troubleshoot user problems with Microsoft Teams and Skype for Business calls and meetings."
 ---

 # Use Call Analytics to troubleshoot poor call quality